upptime/github-externship/README.md

 - You can also optionally add links to your social media or developer communities; for this, use the domain name (minus the TLD) of the network as the key and your profile URL as the value (for example, `dev: https://dev.to/anandchowdhary` or `stackoverflow: https://stackoverflow.com/users/1656944/anand-chowdhary`)

 5. Write your application in this file; you can use the [`application-template.md`](./application-template.md) file as a starting point (for example, you can copy the contents of this file and answer all questions, or write your own application from scratch)
+6. In your application, write about your ideas for Upptime, how you would like to contribute, how much time you can commit, etc.
-6. Stage and commit your changes; the commit message should be `:pencil: Complete application`
+7. Stage and commit your changes; the commit message should be `:pencil: Complete application`
-7. Read Upptime's Code of Conduct and Contributing Guidelines [upptime/.github](https://github.com/upptime/.github)
+8. Read Upptime's Code of Conduct and Contributing Guidelines [upptime/.github](https://github.com/upptime/.github)
-8. Make a pull request with the title "Anand's application for GitHub Externship" after completing your application (of course, replace "Anand" with your first name)
+9. Make a pull request with the title "Anand's application for GitHub Externship" after completing your application (of course, replace "Anand" with your first name)
-9. Add the label `application` to this pull request
+10. Add the label `application` to this pull request

 Some helpful resources are available on the [GitHub Docs](https://docs.github.com):